What is a flying freehold?

 For owners of adjoining premises, a flying freehold can pose challenges.
 They must ensure their property provides adequate rights of support for the overhanging section.
 This requirement often leads to mutual agreements between neighbours, although disputes are not uncommon.

-Case studies: Flying freehold disputes
+Flying freehold disputes

 Real-life cases demonstrate the complexities of flying freeholds.
-For instance, disputes often arise when one property owner wishes to undertake significant structural changes.
+For instance, disputes often arise when one property owner wishes to undertake structural changes.
 These changes might affect the adjoining property's stability or access to natural light.

 Another common issue is the lack of clear maintenance responsibilities.
 This ambiguity can lead to prolonged legal battles, highlighting the need for a clear understanding of each party's obligations.
-These case studies underline the importance of establishing a legal framework that addresses the specific challenges posed by flying freeholds.

 Financial considerations of flying freeholds

-Mortgage lender's perspective on flying freeholds
+Mortgage lenders' perspective on flying freeholds

-Mortgage lenders view properties with a flying freehold differently.
-Their primary concern is the potential risks associated with the unique structure of these properties.
-For instance, a flying freehold might involve parts of a property extending over land owned by someone else.
-This atypical setup creates uncertainty for mortgage lenders, as it could complicate matters of access and maintenance.
+For instance, when a flying freehold involves parts of a property extending over land owned by someone else, this atypical setup creates uncertainty for mortgage lenders.
+It could complicate matters of access and maintenance.

 You, as a property buyer, should be aware that this might limit your choice of mortgage providers.
 Some lenders might outright refuse to lend on such properties, while others may require additional guarantees.
-This could mean seeking flying freehold indemnity insurance to protect the lender's interest.

-Insurance challenges: Flying freehold indemnity insurance
+Flying freehold indemnity insurance

-Flying freehold indemnity insurance becomes a focal point in the realm of flying freeholds.
+Flying freehold indemnity insurance becomes a focal point in flying freeholds.
 This insurance policy aims to provide cover for the risks associated with these properties.
-Risks include issues relating to access, maintenance, and repair of the parts of the property that extend over another's land.

-The challenge arises in finding suitable indemnity insurance policy.
-Not all insurance providers offer this specific cover, and the terms can vary significantly.
 This insurance is designed to protect both the mortgage lender's interest and the owner's.
-It's crucial to understand that the policy should bind future owners to avoid future legal complications.
+The policy should bind future owners to avoid future legal complications.

 Cost is another aspect to consider.
 The price for flying freehold indemnity insurance can range from a few hundred pounds to more, depending on the complexities involved.
 It's a small price for peace of mind, considering the uncertainties involved with flying freeholds.